oracle/pgql-lang/pages/pgql-1.1-spec.md

 ## Label Matching

-In the Property Graph model, vertices have a set of labels, while edges have a single label.
+In the property graph model, vertices and edge may have labels.
+These are typicalyl used to encode the type of the entity, e.g. `Person` or `Movie` for vertices and `likes` for edges.
 PGQL provides a convenient syntax for matching labels by attaching the label to the corresponding vertex or edge using a colon (`:`) followed by the label.
 Take the following example:

 ```sql
 SELECT *